Openet-Labs/machine-learning/auto-scaling/README.md

 #Auto Scaling Use Case
-This use case showcases Reactive Auto Scaling of VNFs which is based on current input values and Predictive Auto Scaling of VNFs which is scaling based on predicted values.
-[Auto Scaling](https://en.wikipedia.org/wiki/Autoscaling)
+This use case showcases Reactive Auto Scaling of VNFs which is based on current input values and Predictive Auto Scaling of VNFs which is scaling based on predicted values for more information refer to: [Auto Scaling](https://en.wikipedia.org/wiki/Autoscaling)

 We use [Apache Spark](http://spark.apache.org/) as our engine.